Academic Honor Code

 Faculty may not assign a grade of 'I' without the Contract for an Incomplete Grade, nor may a faculty member not assign a grade, a de facto Incomplete.
 Faculty who fail to submit a grade for a student by the deadline set by the College will be penalized at the discretion of the Dean.

-Students who fail to meet minimum academic standards at the end of any term are placed on academic warning or probation, academic suspension, or are dismissed permanently from the College.
-Students on academic warning or probation are required to enroll in a minimum academic load of sixteen (16) semester hours (except when waived by academic appeal), and may not normally withdraw from a course nor take a course on a credit/no-credit basis.
+Students who fail to meet minimum academic standards at the end of any term are placed on academic probation, academic suspension, or are dismissed permanently from the College.
+Students on academic probation are required to enroll in a minimum academic load of twelve (12) semester hours and may not normally withdraw from a course nor take a course on a credit/no-credit basis.

 Minimum Academic Standards